Bully Pulpit ~ (n): “An office or position that provides its occupant with an outstanding opportunity to speak out on any issue”

 Benjamin Franklin once said that “in this world, nothing is certain except for death and taxes.”
 Yet, the U.S. had no federal income tax prior to 1913, except for briefly during the Civil War.
 The Supreme Court declared an 1894 national tax unconstitutional in Pollock v.
 Farmer’s Loan & Trust Co.
 (1896).
 The Revenue Act and 16th Amendment of 1913 overturned that precedent, allowing the government to raise revenue in an era when it could no longer simply sell off western lands and depend on tariffs and bond sales.
 The revenue allows the government to conduct its basic functions, including maintaining a military, building infrastructure, and providing health insurance and a modest monthly pension for the elderly.
 Workers contribute to the latter via deductions in their paychecks.
 Populists originated the national tax idea.
 The first 1913 bracket graduated or progressed upwards from just 1% for the poor to 7% for the wealthy.

-Today’s graduated brackets apply to everyone from lower middle-classes on up, with the rate of payments increasing as one moves up the scale, topping out at 40.5% for the upper bracket as of 2017 (39.6 + 0.9 for Obamacare; here are the inflation-adjusted historic and 2015 rates).
+Today’s graduated brackets apply to everyone from lower middle-classes on up, with the rate of payments increasing as one moves up the scale, topping out at 37% for the upper bracket as of 2018 (here are the inflation-adjusted historic and 2015 rates).
+With recent legislation, the lowest bracket (earning $10k-$38) dropped from 15% to 12%.
 Contrary to popular belief, workers can’t hit a point where they barely move over a cut-off line and end up losing money.
 People only pay the higher rate on that extra portion of income in the higher bracket.
-No one, in other words, pays 40.5% on their entire income.
-The rates vary depending on whether someone is filing jointly, or single, etc. Everyone that works outside a pension system pays a 6.2% Social Security payroll tax.
+No one, in other words, pays 37% on their entire income.
+The rates vary depending on whether someone is filing jointly, or single, etc. While America has made great strides in lessening discrimination, voters of both parties continue to support rigging the tax codes’ against singles and renters.
+Everyone that works outside a pension system pays a 6.2% Social Security payroll tax, which really amounts to contributing toward one’s own retirement.
 Local taxes on food are regressive since the poor use a greater portion of their money for essentials.
-Lottery tickets are especially regressive, basically funneling money from the poor and working classes into government coffers, though much of cycles back to programs that help poor and middle classes like education.
+Lottery tickets are especially regressive, basically funneling money from workers into government coffers, though much of it cycles back to programs like education that help poor and middle classes.

 Moreover, for all taxpayers, there are numerous write-offs for home ownership, home improvement, charitable donations, work-related travel expenses, etc. that lower one’s reported income.
 The Home Mortgage Interest Deduction goes back to the beginning in 1913, to encourage home ownership, and the Charitable Contribution Deduction started in 1917.
 Overall, Americans today pay slightly lower rates than they did for most of the 20th century, but not significantly lower if one includes local taxes (state, county, sales, etc.).
-American corporations, meanwhile, pay higher-than-average taxes compared to most countries at 35%, but few pay the full rate.
+American corporate rates dropped from 35% to 21% in 2018, but few pay the full rate.
 Some route their profits through Bermuda, Puerto Rico, Ireland (e.g. Apple), or other “tax havens” (low-tax jurisdictions).
 Because of the complexity of tax codes and corruption of lobbying, rates are distributed unevenly from company to company, usually favoring bigger companies with more political pull.
 Some corporations pay the full amount while others are, in effect, on welfare insofar as their rebates are more than their bills.
 The big Wall Street banks avoid taxes with offshore havens.
 Goldman Sachs, with direct influence in the cabinets of Bill Clinton, Barack Obama, and Donald Trump, pays less than 1%.
 The overall American corporate tax average as of 2012 was 17.3% — half of the supposed 35%.
+It remains to be seen whether or not the new drop from 35 to 21% will be accompanied by stricter enforcement and closed loopholes.
+The new 2017 tax code didn’t close loopholes.
 According to Treasury Department estimates, if the U.S. got rid of all cheating, loopholes and tax havens, the country could cut everyone’s taxes by 12% across the board and still balance the budget.
-Yet, angry non-cheating voters have irrationally and consistently cut funding to the Internal Revenue Service, the most cost-effective agency in all of government; the IRS returns $6 for every $1 spent.
+Yet, angry non-cheating voters have instead irrationally and consistently cut funding to the Internal Revenue Service, the most cost-effective agency in all of government; the IRS returns $6 for every $1 spent.